harshulg/Digital-Image-Processing-Project/README.md

 and tends to be zero, if J is a haze-free outdoor image.
 We call Jdark the dark channel of J, and we call the above statistical observation or knowledge the dark channel prior

-4
-#Estimating the Atmospheric Light
+# Estimating the Atmospheric Light
 ◦ we first assume that the atmospheric light A is given.
 We will present an automatic method to estimate the atmospheric light
 ◦ In most of the previous single image methods, the atmospheric light A is